 HST 375.
 Black Lives.
 (3 h)

 Explores both the lived experience and the historical reality of African Americans.
 Black lives are profoundly shaped by their group experience, influenced in no small part by the role of racism.
 The biographical approach individuates historical figures struggling to fashion identity.
 Topics include character development, intimacy, gender roles, public and private personas, self-deceptions or defenses, and personal perceptions of biases.
 The craft of writing biography is taught throughout the semester.
+Also listed as AAS 375.
 (CD)

 HST 376.
 Civil Rights and Black Consciousness Movements.
 (3 h)

 A social and religious history of the African-American struggle for citizenship rights and freedom from World War II to the present.
+Also listed as AAS 376.
 (CD)